chrisnoonan98675/site/xl-deploy/how-to/using-xl-deploy-logging.markdown

 ## Script log

-The default logging configuration file also contains a commented-out section that enables logging of all XL Deploy scripts to a separate log file.
+The `logback.xml` file also contains a section that allows you to enable logging of all XL Deploy scripts to a separate log file called `log/scripts.log`.
+By default, this section is commented out.

+**Important:** The scripts contain base64-encoded passwords.
+Therefore, if script logging is enabled, anyone with access to the server can read those passwords.